 Sexually transmitted infections (STIs), HIV, and mpox are spread through blood and bodily fluids; use condoms, practise safe sex, and limit your number of sexual partners.
 Check with your local public health authority pre-travel to determine your eligibility for mpox vaccine.

 Medical services and facilities

-Medical services in northern Cyprus can be more basic than those available in the Republic of Cyprus.
+Medical services in the northern part of Cyprus can be more basic than those available in the southern part of Cyprus.
 In the event of a serious accident or illness, medical evacuation may be necessary.